-I think the best way to describe what happens in mediation is with an example.
-Below is a summary of a recent divorce mediation:
+The best way to describe what happens in mediation is with an example.

 – Terri and Eli’s Divorce Mediation –

 Terri called my office to ask about mediation.
 A friend who had recently divorced told her how pleased she was with the result achieved when she and her husband had gone through mediation, so Terri thought it was worth considering.

 When she and Eli had decided to divorce, she visited a family law attorney but was dismayed by the retainer ($8,000) and the tone the divorce lawyer took when discussing her husband.
 “He said that Eli and I are now adversaries, that I must do everything I can to protect myself from Eli and to get as much money as possible or I would be sorry later.
 That’s not what I want.
 I’m sorry that our marriage hasn’t worked out, but I’m not trying to take Eli to the cleaners.”